yschroeder/face-shield/README.md

 This repository contains multiple models that you can choose from.
 Let me introduce them to you:

 ### `stl/covid19_headband_rc3_no_text v1.stl`
-This a remix of the original [Prusa Protective Face Shield RC3](https://www.prusaprinters.org/prints/25857-prusa-protective-face-shield-rc2).
+This a remix of the original [Prusa Face Shield RC3](https://www.prusaprinters.org/prints/25857-prusa-face-shield).
 I removed the text and indents from it as it slows down printing.
 Otherwise, this is exactly the same as the original.

 ### DEPRECATED: `stl/Covid-19 Shield v10.stl`